 d) Cotton

-15. Assertion (A): The Gangetic Plain Region in India is characterized by its fertile alluvial soil, making it suitable for rice cultivation.
+15. Assertion (A): The Gangetic Plain Region in India is characterised by its fertile alluvial soil, making it suitable for rice cultivation.

 Reasoning (R): The Gangetic Plain Region receives abundant rainfall and is drained by several rivers, including the Ganges, providing ideal conditions for rice cultivation.

-b) The A is false, but the R is true.
+b) A is false, but R is true.

-c) Both A and R are true, but the R is not the correct explanation of the A.
+c) Both A and R are true, but R is not the correct explanation of A.

-d) Both A and R are true, and the R is the correct explanation of the A.
+d) Both A and R are true, and R is the correct explanation of A.

-16. The Central Plateau and Hills agro-climatic zone is known for its cultivation of which crop?
+16. The Central Plateau and Hills agro-climatic zone is known for the cultivation of which crop?

 a) Sugarcane